HumanCellAtlas/data-store/README.md

 #### Environment Variables

 Environment variables are required for test and deployment.
-The required environment variables and their default values are in the file `environment` To customize the values of these environment variables:
+The required environment variables and their default values are in the file `environment`.
+To customize the values of these environment variables:

 1. Copy `environment.local.example` to `environment.local`